FranckRidel/upsys/README.md

 # upsys
-Upgrade and clean Debian systems
+C script for upgrading and cleaning Debian programs and systems